 UnitData class that our

 BuildingData class can inherit from.
-This parent class will need to centralize all the fields that are generic to all units like, say: the unique code/name, the description, the number of initial health points, and the cost in game resources.
+This parent class will need to centralise all the fields that are generic to all units like, say: the unique code/name, the description, the number of initial health points, and the cost in game resources.

 Wait, isn’t that our entire

 BuildingData class?
 Yes it is!
 That’ s because so far we haven’t introduced any particularity that makes it a building rather than a character…

 Let’s make the best of this situation and tackle the problem while it’s a quick-win.
 ‘Cause it’s going to be quick:

 - rename the

 UnitData, do the same for the files themselves (rename

 UnitData.cs) and update the Scriptable Object associated menu:

 BuildingData.csC# file with a super-basic class that just inherits from